Which Two White Paint Colors Go Together?

 3. BENJAMIN MOORE CHANTILLY LACE & SHERWIN WILLIAMS GREEK VILLA

-Chantilly Lace is amazing and goes with a WIDE range of whites.
-In this example, Chantilly Lace is on the trim and built-ins; Greek Villa is on the walls…
+Chantilly Lace is amazing and goes with a wide range of white paint colors, as long as it’s the trim (or cabinets).
+In this example, Chantilly Lace is on the trim and built-ins, Greek Villa is on the walls…

 Sherwin Williams Greek Villa on walls, Benjamin Moore Chantilly Lace trim, built-ins, oak wood floor, living room furniture, home decor, accent colors.